-The FBT rate (as at 1 July 2016) is 49 per cent.
+The FBT rate (for the year ending 31 March 2018) is 47 per cent.
 This rate is paid by the employer, based on the value of the non-salary benefits provided to its employees.
 FBT must be recorded on employees’ PAYG payment summaries (formerly called group certificates).

 There are two types of FBT concessions provided by the ATO:

-The fringe benefit rebate is a rebate on the tax that employers pay on non-salary benefits (currently 48 per cent) up to a certain amount per employee (currently $30,000).
+The fringe benefit rebate is a rebate on the tax that employers pay on non-salary benefits (currently 47 per cent) up to a certain amount per employee (currently capped at $30,000).

 The fringe benefit exemption is a more extensive tax concession as it completely exempts employers from having to pay FBT on non-salary benefits up to a certain limit per employee, and therefore makes it financially viable to offer salary packaging to employees.
 Only limited types of community organisations are exempt from FBT (subject to a cap per employee).

 More information about the FBT is available from the ATO (www.ato.gov.au; 13 28 66).